 Held during February, the Black Heritage Ball is a semi-formal event featuring music entertainment, spoken word, a gospel choir and African dancing.
 In addition, University students showcase current fashion in a coordinated runway show.
 A ticketed event, the Black Heritage Ball is the largest of its kind annually.

 The Chinese New Year is a tabling event held during the two weeks surrounding the New Year celebration.
 Students are encouraged to stop by the table to enjoy Chinese- traditional delicacies, music and giveaways.

 Created in 2007, the Closet Chronicles is an event that acknowledges the experiences of individuals in the coming out process.
 Participants are provided a platform to share the coming out stories of themselves or loved ones in a safe space.
-The Closet Chronicles program is currently in its seventh year of production.
+The Closet Chronicles program is currently in its ninth year of production.